Al Gromer Khan

-Al Gromer Khan is a German sitar player and composer whose music spans the multiple genres of ambient, new age, world and electronica.
+Al Gromer Khan (born April 8, 1946) is a German sitar player and composer whose music spans the multiple genres of ambient, new age, world and electronica.
 He is author of 4 novels and author of National-Radio documentaries and features about music for more than 25 years and works as a visual artist.

 Al Gromer Khan was awarded the Rabindranath Tagore Cultural Prize 2015 for his lifetime achievement as musician/performer on sitar and surbahar of the highest order, composer, writer and visual artist by the Indo-German Society.

 Early influences

-Al Gromer Khan was born on April 8, 1946, at Frauenzell in the alpine foothills of Bavaria between Lake Constance and Munich.
+Al Gromer Khan was born Alois Gromer on April 8, 1946, at Frauenzell in the alpine foothills of Bavaria between Lake Constance and Munich.

 During his college time he founded a skiffle group, became a jazz guitarist and left his home to become a jazz musician and beat poet, spending time in London, Tangier and India.

 Gromer Khan claims that he was drawn to the "mysteries of sound", from early childhood, be it the sound of the bells worn by the Bavarian cows grazing in the alpine meadows near his birthplace, or the "singing" telephone wires on the wind in the freezing Bavarian winters, and later American blues and country music, Indian stringed instruments, the drums of North Africa.
 Gromer Khan claims to have rejected the academic or diplomatic careers his parents expected him to take up.

 The 1960s found a twenty-something Al Gromer in London where he took part in a number of creative experiments which were to have a lasting influence on him.
 According to Gromer Khan, the Prince Tiane na Champassak of Laos introduced him to tantric art and pop star Marc Bolan invited him to join in the all-night jam sessions he hosted.
 He explored psycho-acoustic phenomena with film director Mike Figgis, and saxophonist Ronnie Scott of Ronnie Scott's Jazzclub, who introduced Al to Ben Webster, Max Roach and Miles Davis, while Cat Stevens (now known as Yusuf Islam), gave him a taste for English poetry.
 At times he attended a London art school.